 You may be asking yourself now, the field keys are pretty important, what if I don’t know them for my site?
 If that’s your case you can use our free plugin Extended CRM for Users Insights.
 This plugin allows you to see a list of all meta keys when you are mapping your fields, making it much easier and removing all the guesswork if you are using other plugins.

 This also allows you to discover yet new data about your users that you may not even know you were storing.
 Here is an example:

 How to export your WordPress user meta with Users Insights

 Once you have registered your user meta fields as Users Insights Custom Fields, these fields will be automatically available in the Users Insights table and filters.
-This means that you will be able to view the stored user meta, as well as filter the user list by the custom fields values.
-Very importantly though, is that you can also easily export all this data with one click.
+This means that you will be able to view the stored user meta data, as well as filter the user list by the custom fields values.
+Very importantly though, is that you can now export users with meta data easily with one click.